galaxor/a2council-blog/_posts/2023-04-11-planning-commission-wrapup-2023-04-04.markdown

 > What do you require, and then what do you incentivize?
 And if there's things that are musts, require it ... if you can.
 This is a good policy space for if you can't require it, or where the market needs a nudge or a bump in order to deliver what you need or what you want.

+I might add another thing:  If you don't _not_ want something, don't disallow it!
+Our incentive structure is based on the idea that we're doing the developers a big favor by allowing them to build tall, because building tall is ostensibly something we don't want.
+But if the developer is going to build a tall building with lots of housing, and we want lots of housing, why don't we just let them?

+I guess the answer is that we don't just want housing.
+We want _below-market-rate_ housing!
+But we've been offering the below-market-rate housing incentive for years now, and it doesn't seem to be an attractive incentive to developers, in that nobody has taken it.
+Perhaps the problem is that the developers don't want to maintain below-market-rate housing onsite.
+Perhaps the problem is they don't want to offer it at below market rates at all.
+But whatever it is, it seems that simply asking for it is not enough to get it.
+Instead, we're getting shorter buildings, with less market-rate housing, and no below-market-rate housing and no contribution to the housing fund.

+Some commissioners seemed open to this idea, of simply allowing taller buildings by right rather than creating an incentive.
+And commissioners were very open to striking down other little-used incentives, in order to focus on a smaller menu of what it is we want the most.
+A "pedestrian amenities" incentive, for example, could be replaced by requirements for pedestrian amenities.
+A historic preservation incentive could be struck down.
+The consultant mentioned one place where the historic preservation incentive was used:  The hotel that was built at the old Greyhound station, where they preserved a portion of the bus station's facade, with a big attractive sign that says "Bus".
+It looks cool, but it's misleading since there isn't actually a bus there!

+There was one type of incentive that they were very interested in offering, which we are not offering now: Incentivizing Access for disadvantaged groups.
+I'm not sure what, specifically, they want to incentivize.
+The document from the the consultant suggests an incentive designed to "Diversify pool of developers building in Downtown."

+But the consultant pointed out that zoning isn't necessarily the right tool to use in this situation.
+Perhaps some sort of program would be better.
+She mentioned the brownfield tax credit as an example of how a program, and not a zoning ordinance, achieves the effect of having private developers build on contaminated land, and cleaning up that land.
+Perhaps there could be some sort of reparations tax credit for Black-owned businesses!
+That would be very exciting.

+Anyway, no decisions were made at this meeting.
+The consultant just listened carefully to what the planning commission said, and will synthesize it into a document that will be discussed at a future meeting.
+I'm sure that will be a fascinating meeting as well.

+If you have thoughts about any of this, send them to Planning@a2gov.org.

 ## Proposed [University of Michigan Credit Union at 2929 Plymouth Road](http://a2gov.legistar.com/LegislationDetail.aspx?ID=6027309&GUID=E23F61D0-A17F-4065-B240-E3A3F88CCA78&Options=&Search=)